Noncommutative Bohnenblust--Hille inequalities: Introduction

-Recently, this variant of Bohnenblust--Hille inequalities \eqref{ineq:bh discrete} has found great applications in learning low degree functions on Boolean cubes \cite{eskenazis2022learning}.
-Rather recently, a quantum analog of \eqref{ineq:bh discrete} was conjectured in \cite{RWZ22}, motivated by learning quantum observables following the work of Eskenazis and Ivanisvili \cite{eskenazis2022learning}.
-But actually it was already contained in a result of Huang, Chen and Preskill in the preprint \cite{CHP} that was not yet online available at that time.
-So they arealdy resolved the conjecture in \cite{RWZ22}.
-In \cite{CHP}, their motivation is to predict any quantum process.
-In this paper, we provided another proof that is more direct and gives better constants.
-We refer to Section \ref{sect:diss} for more discussions and comparison on our results and the work in \cite{CHP}.
+As we mentioned, Blei \cite{blei} first proved $\textnormal{BH}^{\le d}_{\{\pm 1\}}<\infty$.
+One of main contributions of Defant, Masty\l o and P\'erez \cite{defant2019fourier} lies in this subexponential bound $\textnormal{BH}^{\le d}_{\{\pm 1\}}\le C^{\sqrt{d\log d}}$.
+Recently, this Bohnenblust--Hille inequality for Boolean cubes \eqref{ineq:bh discrete} has found great applications in learning bounded low-degree functions on Boolean cubes \cite{eskenazis2022learning}, which will be explained in more detail in Section \ref{sect:learning}.
+In view of this, an analogue of \eqref{ineq:bh discrete} for qubit systems was conjectured in \cite{RWZ22}, motivated by learning quantum observables following the work of Eskenazis and Ivanisvili \cite{eskenazis2022learning}.
+But actually this quantum analogue of Bohnenblust--Hille inequality was already contained in a result of Huang, Chen and Preskill in the preprint \cite{CHP} that was not online available when the conjecture was made.
+Their motivation is to predict any quantum process.
+In this paper, we provide another proof that is simpler and gives better constants.
+Moreover, our method is more general which allows us to reduce many problems on the qubit systems to classical Boolean cubes.
+We refer to Section \ref{sect:reduction} for more discussions and to Section \ref{sect:diss} for the comparison on our results and the work in \cite{CHP}.

 In our quantum setup, the Boolean cubes $\{-1,1\}^n$ are replaced by $M_2(\com)^{\otimes n}$, the $n$-fold tensor product of 2-by-2 complex matrix algebras.
-Recall that Pauli matrices
+Recall that Pauli matrices and the identity matrix

 form a basis of $M_2(\com)$.
 For $\bs=(s_1,\dots, s_n)\in\{0,1,2,3\}^n$, we put

 All the $\sigma_{\bs}, \bs\in \{0,1,2,3\}^n$ form a basis of $M_2(\com)^{\otimes n}$ and play the role of characters $\chi_S,S\in [n]$ in the classical case.
 So any $A\in M_2(\com)^{\otimes n}$ has the unique Fourier expansion